Manuel Herrick: Later life and death

-After leaving Congress, Herrick moved to California in 1933.
-He would settle in Plumas County, California in 1937 and ran unsuccessfully for Congress several times while in California.
 Herrick mysteriously disappeared during a Sierra blizzard on January 11, 1952, while on a trip to his mining claim eight miles northeast of Quincy, California.
 A month later, Herrick was found dead in a snowbank two miles from his cabin on February 29, 1952.
 His remains were cremated and the ashes interred in Quincy Cemetery in Quincy.
+He is buried in an unmarked grave in the pauper's section.